2021 Brazilian protests: The Fake News Inquiry

-On March 14, 2019, the then-Supreme Federal Court president, Minister Dias Toffoli, opened an inquiry (Inquiry n.
+On 14 March 2019, the then-Supreme Federal Court president, Minister Dias Toffoli, opened an inquiry (Inquiry n.
 4781) to investigate fake news against the Court's members, indicating Minister Alexandre de Moraes as rapporteur.
-The inquiry was labeled ‘inquisitorial’, ‘unconstitutional’ and ‘illegal’.
+The inquiry was labeled 'inquisitorial', 'unconstitutional' and 'illegal'.
 The Prosecutor General of the Republic (PGR) asked the STF, in May 2020, to archive the case, but this did not happen.

-On February 16, 2021, Moraes arrested Federal Deputy Daniel Silveira, for unbailable crime, based on the Fake News inquiry, after he criticized the STF, decision unanimously confirmed by the Court and later approved by the Chamber of Deputies, although with high opposition from pro-government parties and politicians.
+On 16 February 2021, Moraes arrested Federal Deputy Daniel Silveira, for unbailable crime, based on the Fake News inquiry, after he criticized the STF, decision unanimously confirmed by the Court and later approved by the Chamber of Deputies, although with high opposition from pro-government parties and politicians.

-Crusoé’s article about Toffoli removed
+Crusoé's article about Toffoli removed

-On April 12, 2019 (effective April 15), Moraes censored Revista Crusoé's article about Dias Toffoli, based on documents obtained by Operation Car Wash, where, on July 13, 2007, Marcelo Odebrecht asked to Adriano Maia and Irineu Meireles, via message, if they reached an agreement about Madeira River's hydroelectric plants with “the friend of my father's friend”.
+On 12 April 2019 (effective 15 April), Moraes censored Revista Crusoé's article about Dias Toffoli, based on documents obtained by Operation Car Wash, where, on 13 July 2007, Marcelo Odebrecht asked to Adriano Maia and Irineu Meireles, via message, if they reached an agreement about Madeira River's hydroelectric plants with "the friend of my father's friend".
 The Operation asked to Odebrecht about these messages, and Odebrecht answered:

 It refers to discussions that Adriano Maia had with the AGU on issues involving the hydroelectric dams of the Madeira River.
-‘Friend of my father's friend’ refers to José Antônio Dias Toffoli.
+'Friend of my father's friend' refers to José Antônio Dias Toffoli.
 The nature and content of these discussions, however, can only be properly clarified by Adriano Maia, who led them.

-Moraes, the next day after the reporting was published, censored the reporting, affirming that there was a “clear abuse at the content of the reporting”.
-The decision was widely criticized by the Brazilian press, being labeled by it unconstitutional, and by the Order of Attorneys of Brazil, and the censorship heated discussions about the creation of a Parliamentary Commission of Inquiry to investigate the Superior Tribunals (STF, Superior Tribunal of Justice - STJ, Superior Military Tribunal - STM, Superior Electoral Court - TSE and Superior Labor Court - TST), often called the “Lava Toga CPI”.
-Even STF ministers, such as Marco Aurélio Mello and Celso de Mello, criticized Moraes’ decision.
+Moraes, the next day after the reporting was published, censored the reporting, affirming that there was a "clear abuse at the content of the reporting".
+The decision was widely criticized by the Brazilian press, being labeled by it unconstitutional, and by the Order of Attorneys of Brazil, and the censorship heated discussions about the creation of a Parliamentary Commission of Inquiry to investigate the Superior Tribunals (STF, Superior Tribunal of Justice - STJ, Superior Military Tribunal - STM, Superior Electoral Court - TSE and Superior Labor Court - TST), often called the "Lava Toga CPI".
+Even STF ministers, such as Marco Aurélio Mello and Celso de Mello, criticized Moraes' decision.